mlochbaum/BQN/tutorial/combinator.md

 ## Composition

+We've discussed Atop (`∘`), but hopefully you've intuited that it's not the end of the story as far as compositions go.
+In fact BQN has **three** more modifiers that could reasonably be interpreted as varieties of composition.

+### Over

 <!--GEN
 Primitives ⟨
   "○%k%Over"
-  "⊸%h%Before/Bind"
-  "⟜%l%After/Bind"
 ⟩
 -->
-We've discussed Atop (`∘`), but hopefully you've intuited that it's not the end of the story as far as compositions go.
-In fact BQN has **three** more functions that could reasonably be interpreted as varieties of composition.
 Let's start by returning to a computation mentioned when we introduced Match (`≡`), that of testing whether two arrays have the same length.

         (≠"string") = ≠"sting"